Unique Carrollian manifolds emerging from Einstein spacetimes: Field equations for null hypersurfaces in Einstein solutions

+We note that $\Psi_3 $ and $\Psi_4$ will not explicitly appear in the curvature tensor of the corresponding Carrollian geometry, as they are coefficients of terms that contain $\bell$.
+Despite this, $\Psi_3$ appears as a coefficient of $\bcm \wedge \bar{\bcm}$ in the second Cartan structure equations and hence will influence the behaviour of the resulting Carrollian geometry.
+This confirms our intuition that outgoing longitudinal waves can affect a null hypersurface's intrinsic geometry.
+The absence of $\Psi_4$ in the equations implies that Carrollian hypersurface is not affected by potential outgoing transverse gravitational waves.
 We may treat the pullbacks of $\Psi_i$, $i=1,2,3$ onto the hypersurfaces as extrinsic data that give information about the interaction of the hypersurface with the bulk spacetime.
-Following the analysis by Szekeres \cite{szekeres1965gravitational}, $\Psi_2$ describes the Coulomb-like part of the gravitational field while $\Psi_1$ and $\Psi_3$ describe incoming or outgoing longitudinal gravitation waves in the spacetime.
+Continuing with the analysis in \cite{szekeres1965gravitational}, $\Psi_2$ describes the Coulomb-like part of the gravitational field while $\Psi_1$ and $\Psi_3$ describe incoming or outgoing longitudinal gravitation waves in the spacetime.
 The pullback of these quantities give insight into dynamics of the hypersurface.

 We may explicitly integrate the field equations for any shear-free NHS in an Einstein spacetime to determine the coframe and connection one-forms.
 In what follows, we we will employ index notation for the connection coefficients instead of the quasi-NP formalism used in \cite{nurowski2000}.
 The following index convention will be used for covariant differentiation of basis one-forms: \beq \nabla_a \theta^b = \Gamma^b_{~ca} \theta^c,\quad a,b,c = 1,2,4. \eeq This ordering is consistent with the ordering used in the Cartan structure equations for the original spacetime.
 We present the solutions to the two cases for shear-free NHSs as two propositions and include the proofs in the following subsections.